Basic Cryptocurrency Terms for beginners and Their Meanings

 Exchange

-A platform for buying, selling, or converting cryptocurrencies to fiat money. (such as US dollars or euros).
-Centralized and decentralized exchanges are the two types of exchanges we have currently.
+A platform for buying, selling, or converting cryptocurrencies into traditional currency (such as US dollars or euros).
+Centralized and decentralized exchanges are the two types we currently have.

 Fiat Currency

-a traditional currency, like US dollars (USD), euros (EUR), Japanese yen (JPY), or British pounds (GBP), that is issued and supported by a government or central bank.
-Fiat currencies are deposited in conventional banks and are recognized as legal tender in their home countries, where they can be used as a medium of exchange for goods and services.
+A traditional currency, such as the US dollar (USD), euro (EUR), Japanese yen (JPY), or pound sterling (GBP), is issued and backed by a government or central bank.
+Fiat currencies are deposited in traditional banks and are recognized as legal tender in their home countries, where they can be used as a medium of exchange for goods and services.

 Fork